The Scandinavian Way: How to Apply the “Less Work, More Productivity” Mindset to Meeting Your Goals

 Understanding the difference between exempt and non-exempt employees will help you determine the necessary calculations.
 Like how much salary one would receive or pay as an employee and employer, respectively.
 Misclassification between the two will not only result in substantial fines but will also not allow you to accurately estimate the cost of their efforts.
 Therefore, let us understand the key differences between exempt and non-exempt employees.

-Simply put together, an exempt employee is the one who is not eligible to receive overtime pay, no matter how many hours he/she works over and above the usual 40-hour workweek.
+Simply put, an exempt employee is the one who is not eligible to receive overtime pay, no matter how many hours he/she works over and above the usual 40-hour workweek.
 Exempt employees are also not eligible for the minimum wage laws, as per the FLSA.

 The Fair Labor Standards Act, as of January 1, 2020, mandates that any employee who is getting a fixed salary and earns a minimum of $684 per week or $35,568 annually, will be an exempt employee.
 However, every state has its own state labor laws.